PleaseDo666/gangamstyle/docs/SDK/Explanation/authentication/security.md

 ## Session Keys

-When the user “signs into” Lit, we generate a random session key for them.
-They sign that session pubkey as the “URI” of a SIWE message which creates a capability signature.
-There is a default expiration time of 24 hours, but this is configurable.
-This signature and the session key are stored in the localstorage of the browser.

 When the user sends a request, the session key signs it and sends the signature with the request.
 The capability signature is also sent.
 Multiple capability signatures can be attached.
 Therefore, the `AuthSig` presented to the nodes is actually the session key `AuthSig` with the capability signatures attached.
 The SDK will use the session key to scope the `AuthSig` for each request to the specific resource and node being addressed.
 This prevents replay attacks.

 Specifically, The SDK generates the random session keypair called "sessionKey".
-The user is presented with a SIWE message with the URI `sessionKey:ed25519:<actualSessionPubkeyHere>` and resources of `litEncryptionConditionCapability://*`, `litSigningConditionCapability://*`, `litPKPCapability://*`, `litRLICapability://*`, and `litActionCapability://*`.
-These “Capability” portion of these resource protocol prefixes indicate that this signature cannot be used on it’s own for those resources and only the session key signature can be used.
-This prevents someone from using a capability signature as a top-level `AuthSig`.

-### Letting a user use your rate limit nft

-Alice owns a rate limit NFT and wants to let Bob use it, but only for specific Lit Actions or another resource or set of resources.

-Alice can create a SIWE signature with Bob’s session key in the URI field `sessionKey:ed25519:<bobsSessionKeyHere>` and the resources `litRLICapability://<RLITokenIdHere>`, and `litActionCapability://<litActionIpfsIdHere>`.

-Bob can attach this signature as a capability when he sends his `AuthSig` to the nodes.

-### Letting a user use your PKP for a specific Lit Action

-Alice owns a PKP and wants use it with a specific Lit Action that she has not authorized yet.
-She could use the smart contract and `addPermittedAction()`, run the function, then `removePermittedAction()` function, but would prefer not to spend the gas and wait for blocks etc.

-When Alice creates a capability by signing the session key, she specifies the resources `litPKPCapability://<pkpIdHere>` and `litActionCapability://<litActionIpfsIdHere>`.

-The SDK can attach this signature as a capability when it sends the `AuthSig` to the nodes.
+The user is presented with a SIWE message with the URI `lit:session:<actualSessionPubkeyHere>` and a [ReCap](https://eips.ethereum.org/EIPS/eip-5573)-compatible session capability object encoded in the `resources` array, eg. `urn:recap:<base64EncodedCapabilityObject>`.
+The capability object declares which namespace and domain-specific actions the delegate is authorized to perform, per the issuer.

 ## Improved UX with `SessionSigs`